 Back in late July 2021, nearly two months after Massachusetts lifted virtually all COVID-related requirements, Gov. Charlie Baker said he was not planning on reissuing any statewide mask mandates or advisories, although rising case numbers due to the delta variant started causing some cities and towns to make their own calls both in Massachusetts (see Provincetown and Nantucket) and elsewhere around the country (such as Philadelphia and Los Angeles).
 An increasing number of cities again began recommending or even requiring that everyone — vaccinated or not — wear masks indoors or where social distancing is not possible.
 Boston, for example, reinstated an indoor mask mandate on August 27, 2021.

 Over the summer, in hopes of helping to protect staff and customers, a small but growing number of local restaurants and music venues started announcing that they would require proof of vaccination for indoor diners or show-goers.

-“As small business operators we have a civic duty to take care of the health and safety of our guests and employees alike,” Tracy Chang told Eater in July.
+“As small business operators we have a civic duty to take care of the health and safety of our guests and employees alike,” Tracy Chang told Eater in July 2021.
 Chang is the chef and owner of Pagu in Cambridge’s Central Square.
 “The past year has taught us just how vulnerable are the lives of essential hospitality workers, just how broken the existing hospitality industry is when it comes to wages, benefits, and welfare,” Chang continued.
 “We now have an opportunity to rebuild the industry to be a better, stronger one, starting one restaurant at a time.
 The least we can do is pay people more, check for proof of full vaccination, take temperatures at the door, and require masks indoors when not eating/drinking.”

-This article was originally published on July 26, 2021; the most recent update was on September 16, 2021.
+This article was originally published on July 26, 2021; the most recent update was on February 25, 2022.

 Restaurants and Entertainment Venues Requiring Proof of Vaccination